How could email marketing still be effective at the ripe old age of 57?

 Evaluate the outcomes and make decisions to improve the performance of your campaign.
 There are only a few key areas you should focus on for testing, for instance:

 You should also test:

-Email metrics are useful for improving your subscriber’s experience.
-Engagement from your audience provides data that drives innovation for your messaging.
-It empowers your converting content because you have a deeper understanding of your audience’s desires.
+Email metrics are useful for improving their experience as the data drives innovation for your messaging.
+It empowers your email campaign because you have a deeper understanding of your audience’s desires.

-You can 10x your click-through rate from analyzing previous emails you sent to your current segment of subscribers.
+You can 10x your click-through rate by analyzing previous emails you sent to your subscribers.
 Use the following metrics to discover your buyer’s journey:

-A healthy email sequence performance leans on percentages, feedback, and results from A/B testing multiple designs and formats.
+A healthy email campaign performance leans on percentages, feedback, and results from A/B testing multiple designs and formats.
 Customer-driven decisions enhance your strategy’s effectiveness by engaging them with relevant copywriting.

 1. Monitor your campaigns

 3. Keep monetizing your email content